buzzamus/baseball-gem/README.md

 This Ruby gem contains a pre-created library for factoring baseball statistics.

-* Gem is still in development and not yet available via rubygems.org
+* Gem is still in development with ore stats to be added.

 * Note: This project is in no way taking credit for creating any of the included baseball stats.
 This is a library created strictly to be used in easily figuring the included statistics based on the data received by the user.

 ## Installation